 According to BNF chapter of the prescribed/dispensed medication

-Total number of participants, cumulative number of records per participant, and average time between records for each BNF chapter at randomisation according to each RCD source (i.e. Prescribing and Dispensing datasets for RECOVERY; Dispensing dataset for AMALFI and ORION-4)
+Total number of participants, cumulative number of records per participant, and average time between records for each BNF chapter at randomisation according to each RCD source (i.e. GP and Dispensing datasets for RECOVERY; Dispensing dataset for AMALFI and ORION-4)

-Average time between records for drugs according to drug formulation (such as tablets, topicals, inhalers, ophthalmic/otic/nasal, injections, sublingual tablet and sprays, transdermal/suppositories, and liquids) in the Prescribing (for RECOVERY) and Dispensing datasets (for RECOVERY, AMALFI and ORION-4)
+Average time between records for drugs according to drug formulation (such as tablets, topicals, inhalers, ophthalmic/otic/nasal, injections, sublingual tablet and sprays, transdermal/suppositories, and liquids) in the GP (for RECOVERY) and Dispensing datasets (for RECOVERY, AMALFI and ORION-4)

 Impact of variations in the duration and definition of the lookback period (such as requiring one or more records for each group) on the proportion of participants identified in each concomitant medication group of interest (in RECOVERY, AMALFI, and ORION-4)

-For ORION-4, receiver-operator-characteristic (ROC) curves will be built using different lookback durations and definitions to assess which method most closely approximates self-reported medication at the randomization visit12
+For ORION-4, receiver-operator-characteristic (ROC) curves will be built using different lookback durations and definitions, to assess which method most closely approximates self-reported medication at the randomization visit12

-Variations in the number of prescriptions/dispensing records identified for each drug group of interested from RCD sources in different data extracts in the RECOVERY trial
+Variations in the number of prescriptions/dispensing records identified for each drug group of interest from RCD sources in different data extracts in the RECOVERY trial

-NB: for this assessment, an index extract will be identified and counts computed; then, the latest record date will be extracted and used to trim the two subsequent data extracts (so that they only contain records that could have been present in the index extract)
+NB: for this assessment, an index extract will be identified and counts computed; then, the latest record date will be extracted and used to trim the two subsequent data extracts (so that they only contain records that could have been present in the index extract); three different extracts will be considered: the inception extract will be May 2021, and the subsequent ones June 2021 and July 2021

-Relationship between the Prescribing and Dispensing datasets:
+Correspondence between the GP and Dispensing datasets:

-Compare number of records per participant in the Prescribing and Dispensing dataset for RECOVERY for particular drugs
+Compare number of records per participant in the GP and Dispensing dataset for RECOVERY for particular drugs

-This assessment aims to establish if there are records of Dispensing not showing in the Prescribing data, and vice-versa
+This assessment aims to establish if there are records of Dispensing not showing in the GP data, and vice-versa

-For this purpose, only records that could have been present in both datasets (i.e. are part of the Prescribing extraction) can be used; therefore, single drug records such as aspirin and atorvastatin will be used in this exploration
+For this purpose, only records that could have been present in both datasets (i.e. are part of the GP extraction) can be used; for simplicity, single drug records such as aspirin and atorvastatin (rather than drug groups and combination drugs) will be used in this exploration

-Assess the existence of a record identifier that allows linkage of a prescription and dispensing record
+Assess the existence of a record identifier that allows linkage/matching of a prescription and dispensing record

 This assessment aims to establish if there is a feasible way of matching a prescription with a dispensing event based on the data

-If this is not the case, manual exploration of the data will be performed to establish if there are alternative matching options (such as using date
+If this is not the case, manual exploration of the data will be performed to establish if there are alternative matching options

 Average time period between a prescription and the respective dispensing

-This assessment will only be performed if a reliable matching method is devised
+This assessment will only be performed if a reliable matching method is devised (see above)

 Number of dispensing events per prescription

-This assessment will only be performed if a reliable matching method is devised
+This assessment will only be performed if a reliable matching method is devised (see above)

 CDISC alignment